parisalexandre/mepels_tools/README.md

 The new profile is saved in a file .dep ready for XBeach, here `bed_w90_06122019.dep`, line 111.

-## PREPARATION FOR XBEACH
+## XBEACH
 ### DYNAMIC ANALYSIS WITH `events_detection.py`

-This Python script determines for each day if the dynamic is supposed to be accretion, erosion or equilibrium, plot a figure showing this dynamic variation and saves the results in a file, here `dynamic_omegas_duck2019_daily.csv`.
+This Python script (in `preprocessing`) determines for each day if the dynamic is supposed to be accretion, erosion or equilibrium, plot a figure showing this dynamic variation and saves the results in a file, here `dynamic_omegas_duck2019_daily.csv`.

+### A few files are necessary to launch xbeach in sequences:
+- `x.grd` and `y.grd`, the cross-shore and longshore coordinates in m, respectively;

+- `tide_2019_entire.txt` and `wave_2019_entire.txt`, the files with the daily tides and waves